New and useful content will be added to our network, and may even end up on the Learn Crypto feed.

 Luckily, wallet designs have evolved to solve this.
 Hierarchical Deterministic wallets - HD Wallets for short - can derive all Private Keys from one start point known as a Seed.

 A Seed is a string of between 12 and 24 unique phrases.
 These are taken from a list of 2,048 English words called the BIP39 standard.
 You may also see a Seed referred to as a Recovery Phrase or Backup Phrase.

 So the fundamental difference between custodial and non-custodial wallets is whether you ultimately have access to the private keys/seed or not, giving you control over the funds.

-Looking at this wallet, you cannot tell whether it is custodial or non-custodial (you have full responsibility).
+Looking at a crypto wallet, you cannot tell whether it is custodial or non-custodial (you have full responsibility).
 The ‘custody’ part works in the background, but is central to security.